-Intercessor: We pray for our local community and those on our parish prayer list, remembering especially the McDuff family, Barbara and George, George and Malinda, Sam, Haig and Anne, Jennifer, Meredith, Kenneth, Garry, Bobbie, Jo, Mike, Keith, Betty, Lisette, Becky, Steve, Margaret, Phyllis, Juette, Marsha, David, Samantha, Bill, Meer and the Kisra family, Peggy, Dave, Kim, Mary, Robert, Sally, Daniela and her family, Vanessa, Conor, Louis, Candace, Andrew and Gretchen, Debbie, Jeffrey, Sandra, Frank and family, Ron, Pam, John, Kathy, Barbara, Corey, Florence, Edward, Stefan, Olivia, Michelle, Lee, the Dummitt family, the Downey family, Elizabeth and David, Ginny, Ronnie, Nicholas, the Sonant family, Amy, Kristy, Randi, Marion, and Hollis.
+Intercessor: We pray for our local community and those on our parish prayer list, remembering especially the Tucker family, the McDuff family, George, George and Malinda, Sam, Haig and Anne, Jennifer, Meredith, Kenneth, Garry, Bobbie, Jo, Mike, Keith, Betty, Lisette, Becky, Steve, Margaret, Phyllis, Juette, Marsha, David, Samantha, Bill, the Tucker family, Christy, Meer and the Kisra family, Peggy, Dave, Kim, Mary, Robert, Sally, Daniela and her family, Vanessa, Conor, Louis, Candace, Andrew and Gretchen, Debbie, Jeffrey, Sandra, Frank and family, Ron, Pam, John, Kathy, Barbara, Corey, Florence, Edward, Stefan, Olivia, Michelle, Lee, the Dummitt family, the Downey family, Elizabeth and David, Ginny, Ronnie, Nicholas, the Sonant family, Amy, Kristy, Randi, Marion, and Hollis.
 Additional petitions may be made silently or aloud.
+Pause May our fellowship in Christ be a source of healing and love for those in need: All: Alleluia, Christ is risen.